Build a sidecar in your story

 Tip:

 You can also duplicate a slide when the slide pane is collapsed.
-Click the duplicate button.
+Click Duplicate slide.
 You are automatically placed on the newly copied slide to continue editing.

 - In the map designer, zoom and pan so that Cairo, Egypt is centered in the map frame.